docker/hub-tool/README.md

   [here](https://github.com/docker/hub-tool/releases)
 - Extract the package and place the `hub-tool` binary somewhere in your `PATH`

+OR

+- Install from sources: `go install github.com/docker/hub-tool`

 ### Login to Docker Hub

 Login to the [Docker Hub](https://hub.docker.com) using your username and